-L. Consolidation

-The Employer and the Union may agree to consolidate grievances arising out of the same set of facts.
+L. Consolidation The Employer may consolidate grievances arising out of the same set of facts.

 M. Bypass

 Any of the steps in this procedure may be bypassed with mutual written consent of the parties involved at the time the bypass is sought.